-Although "No Taxation without Representation!" started in 1750, it became even louder throughout the 1760s and early 1770s in Boston and the Massachusetts Bay Colony.
+Although "No Taxation without Representation!" started being heard in 1750, it became even louder throughout the 1760s and early 1770s in Boston and the Massachusetts Bay Colony.

 Not surprisingly, events in England helped shape Boston's move toward revolution, and the American Colonies' move toward freedom.

 George III - yes, the infamous King George remembered in history for eventually losing the American Colonies - became King of England in 1760, beginning what would be a 60-year reign.

 He immediately had to deal with rebellious Colonists who became more radicalized with each passing year.